svenvc/svc-demo/doc/NOTES.md

 ## Two (2)

-This line was added November 11, 2024.
+This line was changed November 13, 2024.